DrPH in Epidemiology

 Upon acceptance, all students are required to submit the following:

-- Written confirmation of acceptance and a non-refundable deposit of USD $100.00 to secure the seat in the entering class.
+- Written confirmation of acceptance and a deposit of $100.00 to secure your seat in the entering class.

 - Physical Exam (form provided by Admissions Office)